brain-products/LSL-LiveAmp/README.md

 ### Device Number

 If you know the serial number of the amplifier you want to connect with, you may enter it manually in the 'Device Number' field.
 Otherwise, you can scan for amplifiers using the 'Scan' button at the bottom of the GUI.
-After scanning, the'Available Devices' combo box will be populated with all available devices.
+After scanning, the 'Available Devices' combo box will be populated with all available devices.
 The 'Device Number' field will automatically be filled with the number of the first device found.
 Whichever device is referred to here will be the device that is connected with at the 'Link' action.

-It is highly recommended, when connecting with more than one device, to turn one device at a time and connect before attempting to connect with another device.
+It is highly recommended, when connecting with more than one device, to turn one device on at a time and connect before attempting to connect with another device.
 The 'Scan' action will not find any device that is alread connected by the 'Link' action.

-### EEG/Bipolar/Aux Channles
+### EEG/Bipolar/Aux Channels

 You can adjust the number of EEG, Bipolar, and AUX channels that the device enables during Link action.
 Note that if the 'Overwrite on Channel Change' box is checked, changing these values will change the labels in the Channel Labels text box on the left side of the GUI.
 See the section on Channel Labels below for more information.

-### Enable ACC sensors
+### Enable ACC Sensors

-Check this box if you wish to include the LiveAmp accelorometer data in your data stream.
+Check this box if you wish to include the LiveAmp accelerometer data in your data stream.

 ### Sample Counter in EEG

-When this box is checked, the last channel in the device stream will be a number that increases by 1 at every sample (and periodically wraps around).
+When this box is checked, the last channel in the device stream will be a number that increases by 1 at every sample.

 ### Chunk Size